Saturday, June 20, 2015

 People going off only the Masoretic of KJV reading like Bishop James Ussher started the 430 years with Abraham in Genesis 12 because Abraham also traveled to Egypt then.

-But what everyone thinking Galatians definitely starting it then are missing is that Galatians 3:16 refers to the multiple times God gave his promises to the Patriarchs.
+But what everyone thinking Galatians is definitely starting it then are missing is that Galatians 3:16 refers to the multiple times God gave his promises to the Patriarchs.

 While I believe this additional part of the verse in the LXX is an addition, perhaps originally marginal note that got confused with the text itself I don't think it was added for the purpose of starting the 430 years with Abraham.
 It might have been because they knew about 1 Chronicles 7:24.